alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-03.basic.md

 Further context for several of these definitions can also be found in the rationales section, below.

+For the avoidance of doubt we define a "messenger" as a software solution which enables communication between two or more entities, without offering newly-added participants retrospective access to content which was previously sent by prior participants.

+This echoes the distinction between a "maillist" versus a "maillist archive" or "web forum";
+frequently these solutions are integrated but we only consider the maillist as a "messenger" per se.

+Use cases of a "messenger" may include sending and receiving any or all of:

+1. UNICODE or ASCII messages

+2.  images, video files or audio files

+3.  one-way streaming video or audio

+4.  two-way streaming video or audio, as in live calls

 ## Message and Platform

 A "message" is information of 0 or more bits, to be communicated.

 Messages possess both plaintext "content", and also "metadata" which describes the content.

-A "platform" is a specific instance of software which exists for the purpose of exchanging messages.
+A "platform" is a specific instance of software which exists for the purpose of routing or exchanging messages.

 ## Plaintext Content and Sensitive Metadata (PCASM)